A reader inquires:

 Belief change is just a special case of this.
 Suppose a politician changes her position for some good reason.
 There is not only nothing wrong with this, it shows an admirable openness.
 She goes from believing in a progressive tax scheme to believing in a flat tax, say.
 Surely there is no logical contradiction involved, and for two reasons.
 First, the property of believing that a progressive tax is warranted is not the contradictory, but merely the contrary, of the property of believing that a flat tax is warranted.
 (They cannot both be instantiated at the same time, but it is possible that neither be instantiated.)
 Second, the properties are had at different times.
 A logical contradiction ensues only when one simultaneously maintains both that p and that ~p.

 Emerson’s sound point, then, is that one should not make a fetish out of doxastic stasis: there is nothing wrong with being ‘inconsistent’ in the sense of changing one’s beliefs when circumstances change and as one gains in experience and insight.
-But this is not to say that one should adopt the antics of John F. (‘F’ for Flibbertigibbet, or else ‘Flip-Flop') Kerry.
+But this is not to say that one should adopt the antics of a John Kerry or a Hillary Clinton.
 Relative stability of views over time is an indicator of character.

 Before leaving this topic, let's consider what Walt Whitman has to say in the penultimate section 51 of “Song of Myself” in Leaves of Grass:

 Do I contradict myself?
 Very well then I contradict myself, (I am large, I contain multitudes.)